lucasmoten/ods19/README.md

 # API Documentation

-API documentation for the Object Drive service may be reviewed at the root of an instantiated object-drive server, previewed [here](./docs/home.md), or accessed from this [live instance on MEME](https://meme.363-283.io/services/object-drive/1.0/)
+API documentation for the Object Drive service may be reviewed at the root of an instantiated object-drive server, previewed [here](./docs/home.md), or accessed from this [live instance on MEME](https://meme.dime.di2e.net/services/object-drive/1.0/)

 # Developers Using Object Drive

 To integrate another service or application with Object Drive, we recommend using Docker.
-Images for the 50th release of the service and database are available here:
+Images for the 51th release of the service and database are available here:

+* docker-dime.di2e.net/dime/object-drive-server:1.0.21b4
+* docker-dime.di2e.net/dime/object-drive-metadatadb:1.0.21b4

+Those wanting to experiment with the most recent changes can use these images

-* docker-dime.di2e.net/dime/object-drive-server:1.0.20b4
+* docker-dime.di2e.net/dime/object-drive-server:1.0.22b4-release-candidate
-* docker-dime.di2e.net/dime/object-drive-metadatadb:1.0.20b4
+* docker-dime.di2e.net/dime/object-drive-metadatadb:1.0.22b4-release-candidate

+There is no 'latest' tagged images unless you build them from the source herein.
+Any such tags are wholely unsupported and any requests for such will be redirected to the above image tags

 The [docker folder](./docker/README.md) of this project has a series of compose files for different testing use cases.
 The [minimal-docker-compose.yml](./docker/minimal-docker-compose.yml) is a good starting point.